 Hence, they are also called "advances from customers".

-Because they have not yet been earned, unearned revenues are not recorded as income.
-Remember that under the accrual concept, income is recognized when earned regardless of when collected.
+It is to be noted that under the accrual concept, income is recognized when earned regardless of when collected.

-Unearned revenue should not be included as income; rather, it is recorded as a liability.
+And so, unearned revenue should not be included as income; rather, it is recorded as a liability.
 This liability represents an obligation of the company to render services or deliver goods in the future.

 At the end of the period, unearned revenues must be checked and adjusted if necessary.
 The adjusting entry for unearned revenue depends upon the journal entry made when it was initially recorded.